lint-staged/lint-staged/README.md

   -r, --relative                     pass relative filepaths to tasks (default: false) -x, --shell [path]                 skip parsing of tasks for better shell support (default:
                                      false)
-  -v, --verbose                      show task output even when tasks succeed; by default only
+  --diff <gitref>                    run on the files changed on this branch since it forked
-                                     failed output is shown (default: false) -h, --help                         display help for command
+                                     from <gitref> instead of the staged files (default: null) -v, --verbose                      show task output even when tasks succeed; by default only failed output is shown (default: false) -h, --help                         display help for command